kjspring/dsc-phase-1-project-v2-4/README.md

 A professional GitHub repository has:

-1. `README.md`
-    * A file called `README.md` at the root of the repository directory, written in Markdown; this is what is rendered when someone visits the link to your repository in the browser
-    * This file contains these sections:
-       * Overview
-       * Business Understanding
-          * Include stakeholder and key business questions
-       * Data Understanding and Analysis
-          * Source of data
-          * Description of data
-          * Three visualizations (the same visualizations presented in the slides and notebook)
-       * Conclusion
-          * Summary of conclusions including three relevant findings
 2. Commit history
    * Progression of updates throughout the project time period, not just immediately before the deadline
    * Clear commit messages